A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Biochemical signaling pathways are complex networks of interactions that transmit information within cells and between cells.
+Biochemical signaling pathways are complex networks of interactions that transmit information within and between cells.
 They are essential for regulating a wide range of cellular processes, including growth, differentiation, metabolism, and apoptosis.

 Basics of Biochemical Signaling Pathways